-Q. My teenage daughter brought home (and we’ve adopted) a calico cat.
-I started getting a runny nose and a cough when near it, so I went to an allergist for testing.
-The results were positive.
+Q. Can an adult suddenly get a cat allergy?
+I ask as our family has adopted a calico cat.
+I started getting a runny nose and a cough when near him, so I went to an allergist for testing.
+The results were positive to cat allergen.
 I don’t get it: our family had cats when I was a child.
-Can you develop an allergy to cats in your forties?
+Can you develop a cat allergy as an adult in your forties?
 Must we give him away?

 Dr. Bassett: Yes, although allergies chiefly develop in children, adolescents and young adults, they can manifest during mid-adulthood.

-However, the color and gender of your new cat could be to blame.
+However, the color and gender of your new cat could be to blame for developing cat allergy as an adult.
 I conducted a small, yet preliminary clinical study that identified a strong correlation of moderate to severe allergy symptoms with darker colored cats in a sensitive population of cat owners.

 Additionally, I found that female cats produce less pet allergen than male cats.

 Avoidance is the primary treatment, though this is not a popular choice for many pet lovers.
-Certainly portable HEPA air filtration and/or HEPA pleated filters in a home ventilation system (HVAC) can help to reduce the level of airborne pet allergens .
+Certainly portable HEPA air filtration and/or HEPA pleated filters in a home ventilation system (HVAC) can help to reduce the level of airborne cat allergens.

 Additionally, an allergist can review your options if you have direct exposure to a home pet.
 These include environmental modification, medications and of course allergy injections, which serve to increase your tolerance to the cat allergens in your home.